digiflydk/Digifly_web/DOCS/cms-data-flow.md

 ---

+## 2. CMS Snapshots (for analysis)

+To download the current CMS JSON snapshots used for debugging and analysis:

+- Go to: **/dadmin → Developer → CMS Snapshots**
+- Click “Download JSON” for the document you want:
+  - Site Settings: `site-settings.json`
+  - Navigation: `site-navigation.json`
+  - Homepage: `pages-home.json`

+These files are served directly from `DOCS/snapshots` and reflect the data used by the homepage, navigation, and layout.

+---

-## 2. Firestore Collections & Documents
+## 3. Firestore Collections & Documents

 ### A. Collections Overview